 Wednesdays at 9:30am we offer Eucharist with Healing, followed by cookies and coffee and an informal and welcoming bible study for those who are interested, led by Brother Donovan.

-In the future we are working towards adding a Eucharist in the evening during the workweek for those who can’t come on Sundays, and specifically inviting the marginalized in our community who might have memories of a lack of welcome at a church they once attended.
+In the future, we hope to add a Eucharist in the evening during the workweek for those who can’t come on Sundays, and specifically inviting the marginalized in our community who might have memories of a lack of welcome at a church they once attended.
 The Episcopal Church welcomes you.

 We’ve had quite a history!
 St. Thomas’ Parish began on October 1, 1855.
-For the next fifteen years the parish worshiped in the former Universalist meeting house on Mountain St. After 1884 it really took off in numbers and commitment.
+For the next fifteen years the parish worshiped in the former Universalist meeting house on Mountain Street.
+After 1884, it really took off in numbers and commitment.
 In 1924 St. Thomas’ moved to its current building, with the tower and the chapel being added in 1930.

 Come and join us!
 We offer something for everyone.
 Questions?
 Please call our Rector, Lisa Fry at 236.3680 or write to her at firstname.lastname@example.org .
 She’ll probably invite you to coffee!